korlibs/docker-wine-openjdk-gradle-kotlin-native/README.md

 [`gradlew_win`](https://github.com/soywiz/docker-wine-openjdk-gradle-kotlin-native/blob/master/gradlew_win)
 is a small script that you can copy to your project where the `gradlew.bat` file is, and it will launch gradle for windows in the container.

+You can try to change `-v$HOME/.gradle-win` and `-v$HOME/.konan-win` to your host folders to reuse things, but be careful since that might screw things (untested).

 ## [`wine`](https://github.com/soywiz/docker-wine-openjdk-gradle-kotlin-native/blob/master/wine)